 What’s the Harm?

 So why would a vehicle be built this way?
 With billions of dollars in fines being issued, why would a company release vehicles that avoid legal requirements?
-The answer is simple: performance and sales.
+The answer is likely quite simple: performance and sales.
 Emissions controls impact how the engine operates; the reduction of NOx ultimately caps MPGs and performance that could otherwise be exceeded by diesel motors.
 Arguments can be made about whether these restrictions are fair or appropriate.
 Many feel, one way or another, that emissions are an issue for political debate.
 The reality of these matters is that regardless of how you feel about emissions restrictions, global warming, air pollution, etc., these attitudes and perspectives matter far less when owners are facing an emissions scandal that will result in changes to their vehicle to “disarm” the cheat device and, as a result, negatively affect performance and re-sale value.
 Indeed, re-programming or disarming cheat devices through a “software fix” has been associated with negative impacts on vehicle performance, including reduced MPG’s, decreased power and reduced re-sale value.